east-01/AutoMetrics/README.md

 ### Analysis options

 Analysis options must be spelled correctly and listed without spaces.
-Here is an example of a valid command collecting the amount of GPU hours and unique namespaces.
+Here is an example of a valid command collecting the amount of GPU hours and GPU jobs.
 ```
-python src/main.py gpuhours,uniquens
+python src/main.py gpuhours,gpujobs
 ```
 You can use `all` to denote all analysis options, so if you wanted to collect analyses for all of the following options you would do:
 ```